SMA-CyberTech/Active-Directory-Security-Analytics/README.md

 ## Objective

-The aim of the Active Directory project was to create a domain of endpoints in order to generate and forward failed login attempt alerts (Windows Event ID 4626) that can be identified as potential attacks targetting the endpoint machine.
+The aim of the Active Directory project was to create a domain of endpoints in order to generate and forward failed login attempt alerts (Windows Event ID 4625) that can be identified as potential attacks targetting the endpoint machine.
+Splunk, Windows Active Directory DC and Slack were use to complete the telemetry cycle.

 ### Skills Learned